BlueRoyy/TermsOfUse/index.md

 The CAN-SPAM Act is a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have emails stopped from being sent to them, and spells out tough penalties for violations.

 We may collect your email address in order to:
-      • Send information, respond to inquiries, and/or other requests or questions
+      • Send information, respond to inquiries, and/or other requests or questions, as well as to process you request to be an elector or to inform us of a change of address.

-To be in accordance with CANSPAM, we agree to the following:
-      • Not use false or misleading subjects or email addresses.
-      • Identify the message as an advertisement in some reasonable way.
-      • Include the physical address of our business or site headquarters.
-      • Monitor third-party email marketing services for compliance, if one is used.
-      • Honor opt-out/unsubscribe requests quickly.
-      • Allow users to unsubscribe by using the link at the bottom of each email.

-If at any time you would like to unsubscribe from receiving future emails, you can email us at
-      • Follow the instructions at the bottom of each email. electoral.barbados.gov.bb and we will promptly remove you from ALL correspondence.

 Contacting Us